Exploring Arnside

 One of the not so great things about living in the Pennines is the long distance from the sea.
 Even though we live in Yorkshire, the closest coastline is actually in Lancashire.
 For a Yorkshireman that’s a fairly grim prospect.
 I grew up visiting my grandparents in Filey and spent most of my childhood there and in other familiar Yorkshire coastal haunts like Whitby and Scarborough.
 I can’t ever remember visiting the Lancashire coast, except once to go to Blackpool pleasure beach.

-So I was more than a bit surpised when I realised that there are some amazing places to discover on the Lancashire coast (and just over the border into Cumbria).
+So I was more than a bit surprised when I realised there are some great places on the Lancashire coast (and just over the border into Cumbria).

 One of those places is Arnside.
-It’s unusual because it sits just over the border in Cumbria, but also just outside the Lake District National Park.
-Becuase of that it is slighly off the beaten track and although there are often plenty of people around, it’s never quite as busy as the major Lakeland honeypots like Keswick or Windermere.
+It sits just over the border in Cumbria, but outside the Lake District National Park.
+Because of that it’s slightly off the beaten track: there are people around, but it’s never as busy as the Lakeland honeypots like Keswick or Windermere.

-Arnside is a beautiful, tranquil village situated on the Kent Estuary where it meets Morecambe Bay.
-It retains a charming Victorian seaside feel and is designated as part of the Arnside and Silverdale National Landscape.
-Silverdale is a nearby village that clings to the Lancashire side of the border.
+Arnside sits on the Kent Estuary where it meets Morecambe Bay.
+It’s part of the Arnside and Silverdale National Landscape, and it still has a Victorian seaside feel to it.
+Silverdale is a nearby village on the Lancashire side of the border.

-The estuary is stunning, with a backdrop of lakeland hills and the Arnside Viaduct stretching across the river.
-We heard from one of the locals that when the viaduct was recently renovated, they planned to add a walkway and cycle path that would have allowed visitors to cross the estuary on foot or by bicycle.
-Unfortunately, this plan was not realised and they seemingly ran out of money before it could be completed, which is real shame.
-I can imagine that would have been fantastic and would have made Arnside even more attractive to visitors.
+The estuary is something else, Lakeland hills behind and the Arnside Viaduct stretching across the river.
+We heard from a local that when the viaduct was renovated, there were plans to add a walkway and cycle path so you could cross the estuary on foot or by bike.
+They ran out of money before it happened, which is a real shame.
+That would have been brilliant.

-This part of the world has really cast a spell on us - we’ve been exploring nearby Morecambe and the City of Lancaster itself.
-I never realised before that Morecambe and Lancaster are so close to each other that they almost join, and that you can easily walk between the two.
-Lancaster itself is a lovely city, with quite an unusual slightly alternative vibe.
-It also has one of my favourite restaurants: the Whaletail Cafe, a proper old school vegetarian restaurant that sits above a really great wholefood shop.
-I know quite a few people in Hebden bridge who have connections with Lancaster, it seems the two places share a certain hippy heritage.
-We will certainly be back to explore more.
+We’ve been exploring this part of the world more generally, particularly Morecambe and Lancaster itself.
+I never realised Morecambe and Lancaster are so close that they almost join, and you can walk between the two.
+Lancaster has an unusual, slightly alternative vibe.
+It also has one of my favourite restaurants: the Whaletail Cafe, a proper old school vegetarian place that sits above a good wholefood shop.
+I know quite a few people in Hebden Bridge who have connections with Lancaster and it seems the two places share a certain hippy heritage.
+There’s more to see.